chaofengqing/chao_lab/content/experience.md

     id: experience
     content:
       title: Experience
+      subtitle: Only current/final position is shown for each experience.
+Full experience is in my [ CV](https://chaofengqing.github.io/chao_lab/files/cv_CHAOFENGQING.pdf).
       text: |-
         Only current/final position is shown for each experience.
 Full experience is in my [ CV](https://chaofengqing.github.io/chao_lab/files/cv_CHAOFENGQING.pdf).
       # Date format for experience